mixmaxhq/custody/CONTRIBUTING.md

-You can run `yarn watch` to automatically rebuild the project when the files change.
+You can run `npm run watch` to automatically rebuild the project when the files change.
 You'll have to manually restart the app though (maybe we can livereload it somehow? #13).

 Don't use `console.log` since it'll overwrite the app's output.
 Instead, `import screen` and do